 Pre-Trek Preparation

 Before setting off on your adventure, KCTE offers a cultural orientation session.
-Here you'll learn essential phrases, cultural norms, and what to expect during your interactions with the local communities.
+Here you'll learn essential Swahili phrases, cultural norms, and what to expect during your interactions with the local communities.
 This preparation ensures that both trekkers and community members have meaningful and respectful exchanges.

 Along the Trails

 As you ascend the majestic slopes, your path will be dotted with opportunities to engage with the mountain's custodians.
-Whether it's sharing a cup of traditional Chagga coffee or visiting a local school or medical facility supported by eco-tourism funds, every step of your journey allows you to contribute to and witness the benefits of sustainable tourism.
+Whether it's sharing a cup of traditional Chagga coffee or visiting a local school or medical facility supported by eco-tourism funds, every step of your journey allows you to contribute to and witness the benefits of .

 At the Summit: Reflections Above the Clouds